andyrosty/diet_fitness/README.md

 ## API Endpoints

+### Authentication Endpoints
+- **POST /auth/signup**: Register a new user account with username, email, and password
+- **POST /auth/login**: Authenticate a user and receive a JWT access token

+### Fitness Plan Endpoints
-- **POST /fitness-plan**: Submit user information and receive a personalized fitness and diet plan
+- **POST /api/fitness-plan**: Submit user information and receive a personalized fitness and diet plan (requires authentication)
+- **GET /api/my-plans**: Retrieve all previously generated fitness and diet plans for the current user (requires authentication)

 ## Project Structure